YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/Solution_I/README.md

 Sum (_.15, _.16)
 Sum (_.15, _.16)
 ```
-when I asked the program to to find expressions that reduces to `1/3`.
+when I asked the program to  find expressions that reduces to `1/3`.

 ### Cause